jiasong18/Ant-Media-Server-Wiki/How-to-enable-IP-filter-for-Ant-Media-Servers-behind-load-balancer-in-AWS?.md

 How to enable IP filter for Ant Media Servers behind load balancer in AWS?

-1. Edit the following file with text editor.
+1. Edit the following file with a text editor.

 `vim /usr/local/antmedia/conf/jee-container.xml`